james-certn/engineeringladders/TechnicalProgramManager.md

 # Technical Program Manager

+_(Note that this ladder and related roles are not formally recognized or in use at Certn at the moment.
+This documentation is purely for reference and 1:1 discussion purposes.)

 Role responsible for coordinating and driving to completion initiatives that span multiple teams.

 | Level | Senior | Position |